fbpx

 ‘Disinfecting’

 When you disinfect a surface with a chemical that’s designed to kill germs, you’re deactivating those microorganisms.
-While we may think that we’re ‘cleaning’ when we use household disinfectant spray or wipes, those products may not remove dirt and grime
+While we may think that we’re ‘cleaning’ when we use household disinfectant spray or wipes, those products may not remove dirt and grime.

 When your surfaces aren’t clean before you sanitise and disinfect, it can reduce the effectiveness of your disinfecting chemicals.